sampeppard/ping_pong/README.md

 ## Description

-This is an application that takes a number a user enters and returns either a select string or a list of number up to and including that number.
+This is an application that takes a number a user enters and returns a list of number up to and including that number with the following exceptions.

-If the number is divisible by 3, the program returns "ping".
+If the number is divisible by 3, the program returns "ping" for that particular number.

-If the number is divisible by 5, the program returns "pong".
+If the number is divisible by 5, the program returns "pong" for that particular number.

-If the number is divisible by 15, the program returns "PING-PONG".
+If the number is divisible by 15, the program returns "PING-PONG!!!" for that particular number.

-If none of the above conditions are met the program returns all of the numbers up to and including the entered number.
+If none of the above conditions are met the program returns all of the numbers up to and including the entered number with zero exceptions.

 ## Specifications